ChaoticRoman/pytest-monitor-example/README.md

 ## Requirements

-Docker is the only requirement, install it on Debian-like systems with
+Docker and make are the only requirement, install these on Debian-like systems with

 ```
-sudo apt install docker.io
+sudo apt install docker.io make
 ```

 ## Testing